Sac Balam

-Sac Balam is a lost Maya city in the Lacandon Jungle of Chiapas in Mexico that was the capital of the Lakandon Ch'ol where they resisted Spanish rule for more than a century, after being conquered in 1695, it was renamed as Nuestra Señora de los Dolores del Lacandón (or simply Dolores) and became a colonial settlement until its abandonment and disappearance in the early 18th century.
+Sac Balam (also spelled Sak-Bahlán) is a Maya city in the Lacandon Jungle of Chiapas in Mexico that was the capital of the Lakandon Ch'ol where they resisted Spanish rule for more than a century, after being conquered in 1695, it was renamed as Nuestra Señora de los Dolores del Lacandón (or simply Dolores) and became a colonial settlement until its abandonment and disappearance in the early 18th century.
+Its location was long considered lost until 2025, when an international team of archaeologists announced they had likely identified the site in the Montes Azules Biosphere Reserve.